DaveMBush/davembush.github.io/source/_posts/implementing-ngrx-4.md

 date: 2017-10-24 06:30:46
 ---

-There seems to be a lot of confusion about Implement NgRX 4 in an Angular application.
+There seems to be a lot of confusion about Implement NgRX 4 and above in an Angular application.
 Some of it I've contributed to because NgRX 2 isn't quite the same as NgRX 4 and as I've transitioned, I've learned better ways.
 In other words, I was wrong and I'm correcting my mistake!
 Below is the correct, NgRX approved way, of implementing NgRX 4.

 If you are looking for information about how to convert to NgRX 4 from NgRX 2, you can visit my previous article, [How to Upgrade to NgRX 4](/how-to-upgrade-ngrx-to-4-x/).